alexcg1/jina-wikipedia-sentences/tutorial.md

 You can think of the Flow as telling Jina *what* tasks to perform on the dataset.
 The Pods comprise the Flow and tell Jina *how* to perform each task, and they define the actual neural networks we use in neural search, namely the machine-learning models like `distilbert-base-cased`.
 (Which we can see in `pods/encode.yml`)

-Jina uses YAML files to describe objects like Flows and Pods, so we can easily configure the behavior of the Pods without touching their application code.
+Jina uses YAML files to describe objects like Flows and Pods, so we can easily configure the behavior without touching our application code.

 Let's look at `pods/encode.yml` as an example: